Buy Turquoise Jewelry

 It is a general consensus that the first Navajo Silversmith was Atsidi Sani who was introduced to working silver between 1850 and 1860 by the Spaniards.
 Turquoise was introduced into Jewelry shortly after as it was already worn in the form of beads that were traded from the Santo Domingo Indians.
 Native American Turquoise Jewelry began around 1880 and was appreciated by the Navajo people as well as the Indian Traders who immediately began marketing it.

-When the railroad made its way through the southwest to California, the Fred Harvey Co. as well as others set up Trading Posts to sell Indian Curios and Native American Turquoise and Silver Jewelry to tourists.
+When the railroad made its way through the southwest to California, the Fred Harvey Co. as well as others set up Trading Posts to sell Indian Curios and Native American Turquoise Jewelry to tourists.
 Shortly after the turn of the century route 66 was built, it went through New Mexico and Arizona and Indian Trading Posts went up one after another.

 Jewelry supply companies and rock shops began to spring up throughout the Southwest.
-Once Silver, Turquoise and tools were readily available, Silver Jewelry making became a standard occupation for the Native Americans as well as Anglos and Hispanics of the Southwest.
+Once Silver, Turquoise and tools were readily available, Jewelry making became a standard occupation for the Native Americans as well as Anglos and Hispanics of the Southwest.

-Throughout the 20th century, Native American Turquoise and Silver Jewelry (Navajo, Hopi and Zuni) became one of the prime crafts that tourists purchased while traveling through the Southwest.
+Throughout the 20th century, Native American Turquoise Jewelry (Navajo, Hopi and Zuni) became one of the prime crafts that tourists purchased while traveling through the Southwest.
 By the 1940’ s, Native American Indian Jewelry was being sold in retail stores and theme parks throughout Arizona, New Mexico, California and beyond.

-Silver Jewelry production shops began springing up throughout the southwest to make Native American Turquoise Jewelry, which would be run primarily by Anglo Americans.
+Jewelry production shops began springing up throughout the southwest to make Native American Turquoise Jewelry, which would be run primarily by Anglo Americans.
 Better control of materials, use of production techniques, and total control of the designs being made good sense to the traders.
 Typically, shop owners hired Native Americans as well as others to work in conjunction, in a production manner, to create the designs developed by the shop owners based on customer demand.

 At the same time, individual (more artistic), Native